What is a Kidney Injury?

 A child's kidney is more likely to be injured than an adult's kidney because there is less protection from the bones and muscle around it.

 A kidney injury can happen after a car crash, fall, bike wreck, or any activity that causes a hard blow to the abdomen or back.
 A penetrating kidney injury can be caused by a gunshot, knife, or other sharp object that cuts or tears the kidney.

 Each person has two kidneys, that are located on either side of the spine, behind the intestines and just above the waist.

 The kidneys clean the blood by filtering out waste materials and getting rid of any water the body doesn't need.
 The liquid waste made by the kidneys is called urine.
-The kidneys are part of the renal system.
+The kidneys are part of the renal or urinary system.
 The renal system also includes the ureters, bladder and urethra.

 Urine is made in the kidneys and it passes through the ureters.
 The ureters are small tubes that connect the kidneys to the bladder.
 The bladder stores the urine.
 The urine then goes from the bladder through a tube called the urethra to the outside of the body.

 Diagnosis of Kidney Injuries

 Children with a kidney injury may have bruising, pain in their back, blood in their urine, or abdominal pain after the trauma or injury.
 If a kidney injury is suspected, the trauma surgery providers will thoroughly and carefully examine your child.
 A urinalysis (urine test) will test if there is blood in the urine.
 X-rays, a computed tomography (CT) scan, ultrasound or blood tests may be done to determine how badly your child's kidney is damaged.

 The American Association for the Surgery of Trauma (AAST) grades kidney injuries on a scale of 1-5.
 The grade is determined by the size and location of the injury in the kidney seen on CT scan.
 Grade 1 is the least severe and 5 is the most severe.